Package 'multivarious'

 v

-A matrix of components with dimensions nrow(v) by ncol(v) (number of columns = number of components).
+A matrix of components with dimensions nrow(v) by ncol(v) (columns = number of components).

 preproc

-A pre-processing function for the data (default is a pass-through with prep(pass())).
+A pre-processing function for the data (default: prep(pass())).

 ...